Grace9994/CoMoSVC/README.md

 ```
 num_process is the number of processes, the default num_process is 5.

-### 2. Split the training and validation datasets, and generate configuration files.
+### 2. Split the Training and Validation Datasets, and Generate Configuration Files.

 ```shell
 python preprocessing2_flist.py
 ```

-### 3. Generate features
+### 3. Generate Features

 ```shell
 python preprocessing3_feature.py -c your_config_file -n num_processes